Sruti-Sri/Form/README.md

 # Form
-A customised T-Shirt Form where the customer can write about the customisations and shipping informations.
+A customised T-Shirt Form where the customer can write about the customisations they want and their shipping informations for the delivery.